-Goal Result Goal Status Exceeding Statewide MCA Proficiency Rates - All Students 1.
-The percent of BlueSky FRL students who meet or exceed state mathematics proficiency will increase from 9.7% to 13.7% as measured by All Accountability Tests (mathematics) using the ESSA calculation.
-1. Mathematics Results: Due to COVID-19 assessment data is not available but based on all tested students, 18.2% met math proficiency.
+Goal Result Goal Status Exceed Studer 1. ling Statewide MCA Proficiency Rates - All nts The percent of BlueSky students who meet or exceed state mathematics proficiency will increase from 9.7% to 13.7% as measured by All Accountability Tests (mathematics) using the ESSA calculation.
+1. Mathematics Results: BlueSky students had a 22.9% math proficiency rate during the 2021-22 school year.
 Goal Met 2.
-The percent of BlueSky FRL students who meet or exceed state reading proficiency will increase from 36.4% to 39.4% as measured by All Accountability Tests (reading) using the ESSA calculation.
-2. Reading Results: Due to COVID-19 assessment data is not available but based on all tested students, 62.0% met reading proficiency.
+The percent of BlueSky students who meet or exceed state reading proficiency will increase from 36.4% to 39.4% as measured by All Accountability Tests (reading) using the ESSA calculation.
+2. Reading Results: BlueSky students who qualify for FRL had a 48.0% reading proficiency rate during the 2021-22 school year.
 Goal Met